chetverge23/steganography/README.md

 # LSB Steganography for IoT Sensor Messages

-## Summary Project Description
+## Summary

-This project demonstrates a simple steganography technique using Python.
-The goal is to hide a simulated IoT sensor message inside an image using the Least Significant Bit method.

-The hidden message contains example sensor information such as device ID, temperature, status, and authentication data.
-After embedding the message, the program extracts it again to check if the process worked correctly.
+This project demonstrates how Least Significant Bit (LSB) steganography can be used to hide IoT sensor messages inside digital images.
+A Python implementation was developed to embed and extract hidden data while preserving image quality.
+The experiment evaluates the effectiveness of the technique using metrics such as MSE and PSNR.
+The project also discusses how AI can be applied to steganalysis and cybersecurity, highlighting both the benefits and risks of hidden communication methods.

 ## Technologies Used